charithrd/Impact-Evaluation/README.md

 ### 5.3 Data Joins

  - The primary data source of this project satisfies the third normal form (3NF).
-Chakraborty et al., 2021 claim that “3NF can reduce redundancies and anomalies from a relational database”.
+ - Chakraborty et al., 2021 claim that “3NF can reduce redundancies and anomalies from a relational database”.

  - The query results are constrained by the ‘WHERE’ clause.
  - To adhere to the 'Uniqueness' dimension of data quality, we have employed the 'GROUP BY' clause.
  - According to Kushtagi (2023), “data deduplication can be achieved using various methods, such as using the DISTINCT keyword, GROUP BY” clause.
+ - The code below illustrates the necessary multiple table joins to facilitate the analysis and model building.

 ```sql
 FROM xxxx_dss.dp_itemoption as I